ethereum/web3.py/docs/overview.rst

 Configuration
 ~~~~~~~~~~~~~

-After installing web3.py (via ``pip install web3``), you'll need to specify the
+After installing web3.py (via ``pip install web3``), you'll need to specify
-provider and any middleware you want to use beyond the defaults.
+async or sync web3, the provider, and any middleware you want to use
+beyond the defaults.

 Providers